 - Contact FOSWST today to let us know how we can work with you to spread awareness and education about sea turtles in Walton County!

 Q. How can I volunteer to help sea turtles?
 What can I do?

-A. That depends on what you are interested in doing.
+A. Volunteer opportunities depend on what you are interested in doing:

-- If you are interested in helping to provide educational programs, distributing educational materials, planning educational or fundraising events, or writing content for education and awareness materials, contact FOSWST here.
+- If you are interested in helping to provide educational programs, distributing educational materials, planning educational or fundraising events, or writing content for education and awareness materials, contact FOSWST.
 We need volunteers who are skilled at communications, education, design, event planning, fundraising, and collaboration to join our team!

 Q. I can’t volunteer but would like to support sea turtle conservation.

-A. There are quick and easy ways to be a Friend to Sea Turtles even if you cannot volunteer.
+A. There are many quick and easy ways to be a friend to sea turtles even if you cannot volunteer.
 Its as simple as #CleanDarkFlat!